SR West Country and Battle of Britain classes: Operational assessment

 The class in both unrebuilt and rebuilt forms has been the subject of divergent opinions.
 The use of welded steel construction and the various innovations that had not previously been seen in British locomotive design meant that the class earned Bulleid the title "Last Giant of Steam".
 The steam-raising ability of their boilers represented an advance in British steam technology.
 Their light axle-loading also meant widespread use over the Southern network, and they were capable of fast running.

 Despite these successes, the number of innovations introduced at the same time made the class unreliable and difficult to maintain.
 A great deal of money was wasted on resolving the problems of a class designed for duties that could have been undertaken by cheaper 2-6-2 or 4-6-0 mixed-traffic locomotives.
 Likewise, more Light Pacifics were built than were needed, frequently undertaking tasks that would usually befit a much smaller locomotive.
 A curious but common sight west of Exeter during the winter months was a Light Pacific hauling a local stopping service with a single carriage to destinations as diverse as Padstow and Wadebridge.
 Finally, too much money was spent on the expensive rebuilding programme when dieselisation and modernisation meant the locomotives would have very limited lives in their new guise.

 Models

 Kitmaster produced an unpowered polystyrene injection-moulded kit for 00 gauge from 1960.
 In late 1962, the brand was sold to Airfix, which resumed production in 1968.
 The moulds later passed to Dapol, which continues to produce the kit.

-Hornby Dublo produced diecast metal "rebuilt" West Countries in the 1960s, and those became Triang-Wrenn, and ultimately Wrenn Railways.
-Wrenn produced air-smoothed versions and rebuilt versions, right through to their demise (and subsequent sale to Dapol) in the early 1990s.

-Hornby manufactures ready-to-run rebuilt and un-rebuilt examples of the class and caters for all the major detail variations.

-Graham Farish and Dapol produce ready-to-run models in N gauge.